hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/wk2/index.md

 under the hood), it's pretty silly here because integer literals are actually smaller than slices :laughing:.

+This bonus uses things we haven't discussed yet, so I don't really recommend it.

 ## Bonus D: Blast From the Past

 Last week a handfull of people implemented `remove_first` using `pop` to expose